peteroupc/peteroupc.github.io/exporand.md

 1. Generate three uniform PSRNs _a_, _b_, and _c_, with a positive sign, an integer part of 0, and an empty fractional part.
 2. Run **URandLess** on _a_ and _c_ in that order, then run **URandLess** on _b_ and _c_ in that order.
 If both runs return 1, set _c_ to point to _b_.
-3. Generate an unbiased random bit.
-If that bit is 1 (which will happen with probability 1/2), set _c_'s sign to negative.
+3. Generate 1 or 0 with equal probability.
+If 1 is generated this way, set _c_'s sign to negative.
 4. Return _c_.

 <a id=Uniform_Distribution_Inside_Rectellipse></a>